Alex Bregman Preview, Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.75 team ERA ranks second among all league pitching staffs.
+- The Mariners have a 3.72 team ERA that ranks second across all MLB pitching staffs.

-- Mariners pitchers combine to give up the sixth-fewest home runs in baseball (131 total, 1.1 per game).
+- The Mariners surrender the sixth-fewest home runs in baseball (131 total, 1.1 per game).

-- The right-hander's most recent appearance came on Sunday against the Baltimore Orioles, when he tossed 5 2/3 innings, surrendering one earned run while giving up five hits.
+- The righty's last time out came on Tuesday against the Kansas City Royals, when he threw 4 1/3 innings, surrendering four earned runs while allowing seven hits.

-- The 24-year-old has amassed a 4.04 ERA and 8.6 strikeouts per nine innings across 17 games this season, while allowing a batting average of .224 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.